Anc3vt/d2d2-framework/README.md

 @Override
 public void onCreate(Stage stage) {
-    // Get the texture manager from D2D2 TextureManager textureManager = D2D2.textureManager();
+    // Get the textureClip manager from D2D2 TextureManager textureManager = D2D2.textureManager();
-    // Load the texture atlas from src/main/resources/assets/ TextureAtlas textureAtlas = textureManager.loadTextureAtlas("d2d2-samples-tileset.png");
+    // Load the textureClip atlas from src/main/resources/assets/ TextureAtlas textureAtlas = textureManager.loadTextureAtlas("d2d2-samples-tileset.png");
-    // Create a texture from the atlas with the specified coordinates and dimensions Texture texture = textureAtlas.createTexture(256, 0, 144, 128);
+    // Create a textureClip from the atlas with the specified coordinates and dimensions Texture textureClip = textureAtlas.createTexture(256, 0, 144, 128);
-    // Create a sprite using the created texture Sprite sprite = new Sprite(texture);
+    // Create a sprite using the created textureClip Sprite sprite = new Sprite(textureClip);

     // Add the sprite to the stage stage.add(sprite);